augustojs1/kira-server/README.md

 ### Non-Functional Requirements

-- [ ] Kira Server should be developed using the following technologies: Java 17, Spring Boot, MySQL and Docker.
+- [x] Kira Server should be developed using the following technologies: Java 17, Spring Boot, MySQL and Docker.
-- [ ] Timestamp properties in MySQL tables.
+- [x] Timestamp properties in MySQL tables.
-- [ ] REST API should use prefix: '/api/v1/'
+- [x] REST API should use prefix: '/api/v1/'
-- [ ] Should feature a seeder for data.
+- [x] Should use JWT for authentication.
-- [ ] Docker container for the database.
+- [x] Docker container for the database.
+- [x] Swagger OpenApi documentation.
-- [ ] Docker container for the application.
+- [x] Docker container for the application.

 ### Functional Requirements
 [Requirements documentation](docs/requirements.md)